ipfs/roadmap/WG_JS_CORE.md

 - Old APIs are deprecated and removed (e.g. object, block)
 - At least one alternative API exists for JS IPFS (e.g. Graphql)

-### `M (P3)`: Support for specific use cases 🔄 🤝 🧠
+### `M (P3)`: Increased support for Package Managers, specifically 📦 🤝

-This milestone focuses in on how JS IPFS can refine and augment it’s existing tech stack to better serve specific use cases.
+This milestone focuses in on how JS IPFS can refine and augment it’s existing tech stack to better serve the Package Managers Usecase use cases.

-- Default chunkers exist for particular file types to optimise for example deduplication or seeking/direct access in tar archives and video files
+- Default chunkers exist for particular file types to optimise for example deduplication or seeking/direct access in tar archives
 - High priority features requested from other working groups that have experienced pain points with the JS IPFS API are implemented e.g. Pagination and “Live” streams
 - IPFS nodes can discover one another for specific topics via the rendezvous protocol -star servers are no longer in use